Fast2docs/Fast2-docs/docs/components/worker.md

 ### Limits

-Just like any architectural decisions, such model comes with is drawbacks and benefits.
+Just like any architectural decisions, such model comes with its drawbacks and benefits.
 If the benefits can sound quite obvious given past explanations, the downsides are worth mentioning.
-We will shortly discuss here aout the two the most current:
+We will shortly discuss here about the two most current:

 - Resource sharing: the more workers you’ll start on the same machine, the less they’ll have individually available resources.
 - Connections and sessions: duplication of workers induces duplications of server calls, therefore opened sessions.